Hallda97/Hallda97.github.io/_posts/2021-10-05-How_Safe_Is_Safe_Enough.md

   <img src="/assets/images/HIC_Risk_Graph.jpg" width="700">
 </p>

 Now that we know how HIC scores are related to injury risklets take a look at the maximum HIC scores needed to achieve a high safety rating.
-In other words how much risk is deemed acceptable by vehicle safety organisations.
+In other words how much risk is considered an acceptable amount by vehicle safety organisations.